DaveCrown/vmware-kb87081/README.md

 Call `ansible-playbook apply_kb.yml` without the `-k`.

 ### Validating the change
-Since this is barest of bones play.
-Please validate the play with the steps outlined [vmware kb 87081](https://kb.vmware.com/s/article/87081).
+After applying each fix, the play will validate that the workaround has been applied to each service as described in [vmware kb 87081](https://kb.vmware.com/s/article/87081).

 ### Options
 #### CLI